Freedom of Information

 9. The content of this website is reviewed from time to time and additional material is added.

-10. All the material included in the publication scheme will be available both as paper and electronic documents.
+11. All the material included in the publication scheme will be available both as paper and electronic documents.
 Material can also be downloaded free of charge from this website.
-As a small organisation (currently nine staff) it is not feasible for the PCO to make material available routinely in other formats, such as Braille, or in other languages.
+As a small organisation (currently eight staff) it is not feasible for the PCO to make material available routinely in other formats, such as Braille, or in other languages.
 However, individual requests will be considered sympathetically.

 The Privy Council Office